Bill McCloud: Early life and career

 In 1987 McCloud prepared to teach his junior high-school history class about the Vietnam War, but found history textbooks to have brief and superficial sections to cover the conflict.
 He then wrote letters to more than 200 persons, asking them to respond to the question: What are the most important things for today's students to understand about the Vietnam War?
 In 1988 American Heritage included several replies he had received in their Volume 39, Issue 4 magazine, bringing his work to national attention.
 He received 160 replies in total, and in October of 1989 the University of Oklahoma Press published his book What Should We Tell Our Children About Vietnam? that include 128 of those responses received.
 In 2009 Harvard University's Houghton Library purchased the archive McCloud accumulated while creating this book.

 Since April 2019, he has been a prolific contributor of fiction and poetry book reviews to The VVA Veteran magazine's online Books in Review II page.

+He holds degrees from Northern Oklahoma College, Oklahoma State University and Northeastern State University.

+Northern Oklahoma College inducted McCloud into their Distinguished Alumni Hall of Fame in 2018.